DaffyDesert/ArgoCasinoMirror/README.md

 2.)
 Open Main.java

 3.)
-Select the "Run" option in the top left
+Select the green "Run Main.java" option in the top left